Rock Climbing Knots: The Clovehitch

 Bring the rope forward and twist it so your thumb is upwards.

-one handed clovehitch climbing
+how to tie a one handed clovehitch climbing

 Step 5